The problem with signing up for FTTH with multiple ISPs

 • How to get fibre in your complex / estate or apartment

-This article is for clients that live in a complex/estate or apartment who want to sign up for FTTH.
-Only One FNO can Install: Only One FNO (fibre network owner) will be allowed to install in the complex, estate, or apartment due to an exclusivity ...
+This article is for clients that lives in a complex/estate or apartment who want to sign up for FTTH.
+Fibre Installation Requirements To get fibre internet to your complex, the Body Corporate or Homeowners Association must give consent to the fibre ...

 • Relocating premises with a Vox Fibre service

-This article is for existing Vox fibre clients who are relocating and want to move with their Vox fibre service.
-Should you need to relocate your home, your fibre connection cannot be moved to your new premises.
-Your fibre contract is a fixed line ...
+This article is for existing Vox fibre clients who are moving and want to keep their Vox fibre service.
+If you relocate, your fibre connection cannot be moved to your new address.
+Your fibre contract is tied to the physical address where it was ...